-The amino acid sequences of proteins involved in L-proline catabolism in Gram-positive bacteria were retrieved from the UniProtKB database at the Swiss Institute of Bioinformatics (www.expasy.org).
+The amino acid sequences of proteins involved in L-proline catabolism in Gram-positive bacteria were retrieved from the Uniport database at the Swiss Institute of Bioinformatics (www.expasy.org).
 Full descriptions of these proteins were also recovered from this site.
-The amino acid residues in these sequence are described and discussed here using the standard one-letter abbreviations.
-Sequence alignments were done with the Clustal Omega tool included in this database, printed out, and analyzed manually.
-Monofunctional and bifunctional PRODH and P5CDH sequences from the well-characterized Gram-negative bacteria Thermus thermophilus, Deinococcus radiodurans, Bradyrhizobium japonicum and Escherichia coli were retrieved from the same database and used for comparisons.
+The amino acid residues in these sequences are described and discussed here using the standard one-letter abbreviations.
+Sequence alignments were done with the Cluster Omega tool included in this database, printed out, and analyzed manually.
+Monofunctional and bifunctional PRODH and P5CDH sequences from the well-characterized Gram-negative bacteria Thermus thermophilus, Deinococcus radiodurans, Bradyrhizobium japonicum, and Escherichia coli were retrieved from the same database and used for comparisons.

 RESULTS AND DISCUSSION